mindbox-cloud/android-sdk/README.md

 ## Troubleshooting

-Refer to the [troubleshooting guide](https://github.com/mindbox-cloud/android-sdk/tree/develop/example) in case of any issues.
+Refer to the [Example of integration](https://github.com/mindbox-cloud/android-sdk/tree/develop/example) in case of any issues.

 ## Further Help